-Semester IV Paper -XVII
+Semester IV

-Course Title - Indian Writing In English (B)
+Paper -XVII Course Title - Indian Writing In English (B) Max.
+Marks: 100 Credits: 04 Total Lecture: 60

 - 1. To acquaint the students with major trends in Indian Writing In English - 2.
 To enable students to read and appreciate poems. - 3.
 To cultivate among students a sense of understanding in order to make them better human beings by the exposure to literature. - 4.
-To sensitize students for the thorough understanding of the implicit and explicit meaning of the poem. - 5.
-To improve the literary and critical competence of the students. - 6.
-To improve the linguistic competence along with the literary and critical competence of the students
+To sensitize students for the thorough understanding of the implicit and explicit meaning of the poem.

 - 1 The students will understand the major trends in English Poetry from Chaucer to the Modern period through detailed study of prescribed poetical works of English poets. - 2.
 The students will read and critically appreciated the poems with poetical stanzas forms - 3.
 By doing the study of poetry, the students will acquaint with the society and become human beings by the exposure to literature. - 4.
-The students thoroughly understand the meaning of the prescribed poems. - 5.
-The students will improve the literary and critical competence by doing the study of poetry. - 6.
-The students will improve the linguistic competence.
+The students thoroughly understand the meaning of the prescribed poems.